 Causes of Plantar Fasciitis

-The most common cause of plantar fasciitis relates to faulty structure of the foot.
-For example, people who have problems with their arches— either overly flat feet or high-arched feet—are more prone to developing plantar fasciitis.
+The most common cause of plantar fasciitis relates foot structure.
+For example, people with either overly flat feet or high arches are more prone to developing plantar fasciitis.

-non-supportive footwear on hard, flat surfaces puts abnormal strain on the plantar fascia and can also lead to plantar fasciitis.
+Risk factors include wearing non-supportive footwear on flat, hard surfaces puts abnormal strain on the plantar fascia and can also lead to plantar fasciitis.
 This is particularly evident when a person’s job requires long hours on their feet.
 Obesity also contributes to plantar fasciitis.

 To arrive at a diagnosis, the podiatric foot and ankle surgeon will obtain your medical history and examine your foot.
 Throughout this process the surgeon rules out all the possible causes for your heel pain other than plantar fasciitis.